Aw Cheng Chye: Public organization

 In the 1960s, he also served as the president of Singapore Scout Association.
 He was elected as the honorary chairman of Singapore Tourist Association (新加坡旅遊協會) in 1964 and as honorary member in 1969.

 In education, He was nominated by the government to the council of Nanyang University in 1970 until his death.
 He was the vice-chairman of the raising fund committee of Institute of Southeast Asian Studies in 1970.
 He also donated S$25,000 to build a school in September 1970 as well as S$1,000 for a charity basketball tournament for the establishment of Nanyang University in 1953 and a Chinese school $200, in 1965.

 In arts, he was a member of the trustee of Kreta Ayer People's Theatre in 1970.
 He was an honorary president of the Photographic Society of Singapore, and sponsored one of the award of 1698 Singapore International Photography Award.

 He also sponsored Singapore Buddhist Federation for S$2,000, Singapore Chinese Chamber of Commerce for $60,000 for the construction cost of its new building, as well as honorary chairman in the organizing committee of Christmas Charity 1966.
 As a director of Haw Par Brothers (Pte.), he allowed a village to build a temple on a land that was owned by the company in 1947.
 He donated S$3,000 to the victims of a fire accident in 1967, S$2,000 for Singapore Association for the Blind in 1964.

-To sum up, he followed the footstep of his uncle Aw Boon Par as a philanthropist, but also involved in the day-to-day operation of the organizations.
+To sum up, he followed the footstep of his uncle Aw Boon Haw as a philanthropist, but also involved in the day-to-day operation of the organizations.